byuccl/dac_sdc_2022/_pages/overview.md

 | Midterms  | 25         |
 | Final     | 20         |

+There are 9 labs so each lab is worth 4.4% of your grade.
+There are 5 homeworks, so each homework is worth 3% of your grade.

 ## Communication
 All communication will be done over Slack.
 Slack is intended to be used for annoucements, questions, and facilitate student communication.
-If you have a question, ask it on Slack so that everyone can benefit from hearing the question.
+If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.

 ## Attendance and Participation
 This is a senior-level class, and I expect senior-level participation.
 I expect all students to watch every lecture and be engaged in the lecture.
 Asking and answering questions in class is important.
 When you are in a lecture, I expect your attention, so students should not be on their phones or doing non-class related things on laptops.

 ## Source Code Sharing
 No source code should be shared between students.
 Students are allowed to work on assignments together, but no direct or indirect copying from another student is allowed.
 This class will use a code similiarity checker to determine if students are copying code.

 ## COVID-19 Statement
 While COVID-19 conditions persist and until further notice, students and faculty are required to wear face coverings at all times during class; faculty are not at liberty to waive this expectation.